The 8 Best Proofpoint Competitors & Alternatives in 2026

 Teramind’s Pricing

-Each tier is available in cloud-based and on-premise deployment options, and pricing is usually provided per user per month.
+Each tier is available in cloud-based, on-premises, and private cloud deployment options, and pricing is quoted per user per month.
+Annual billing offers an 8% discount.

 Top-Rated DLP Solution